 gluten free banana chocolate chip muffins in metal muffin pan

-How to Create Bakery-Style Muffins
+How to Create Bakery Style Muffins

-Bakery muffins are known for their high domed tops.
-I used a few techniques to help “lift” these gluten free banana muffins so they would have domed tops.
+Bakery style muffins are known for their domed tops.
+Plus who doesn’t love them?
+I used a few techniques to help “lift” these muffins so they would have large, domed tops!

 Let the batter rest for 15 minutes after it’s mixed and before you scoop it into the muffin pan.
-During the resting period, starch molecules in the flour are absorbing the liquid in the batter, causing them to swell and giving the batter a thicker consistency (ref the kitchen whisper)
+During the resting period, starch molecules in the flour are absorbing the liquid in the batter, causing them to swell and giving the batter a thicker consistency (ref the kitchen whisper).
+Our 15 minute rest is just a quick rest.

 This tip has been a game changer!
-For bakery style muffin tops, line a 12 count muffin pan with 6 muffins liners, meaning you’ll only fill every other muffin well with batter.
+For bakery style muffin tops, line a 12 count muffin pan with 6 muffin liners, meaning you’ll only fill every other muffin well with batter.
 Filling every other cup allows the muffins to spread and dome without running into each other.
 This technique also encourages the muffins to brown, creating a golden muffin top.

-Storing & Freezing Muffins
+Storing and Freezing Muffins

 banana muffins with chocolate chips on white plate